UT-SE-Research/FlakeSync/README.md

 ## Using FlakeSync

 ### Setup
+* For now, do not use a Java version past Java 11
 * Run ```mvn clean install -U in test project```

 ### Running Delay Injection and Location Minimization